 - 1.2 Everything you need to know about a Router Table:

 - 1.3 Major Similarities between a Router Table and a Table Saw:

 - 1.4 Major Differences between a Router Table and a Table Saw:

 - 1.6 Router Table Vs Table Saw Infographic:

 First things first, before we talk about all the differences between table saw and router table, it is important for you to know that what is a table saw and router table what are their purposes so you can make an informed decision.

 Everything you need to know about a Table Saw:

 A table saw that is also known as a bench saw is stationary tool, commonly used in woodworking shop that is used to rip all kinds of woods depending upon their thickness and strength.
 The table saw obviously consists of a table with a blade and is powered by a motor that makes it really easy and much more convenient for a woodworker to cut wood.

 Once you start looking, you will find an enormous range of table saws available in the market with different kinds of blades that are used for cutting heavy-duty and lightweight woods.
 Not to mention, a table saw is by far the most important tool in any wood DIY shop and is efficiently used in making furniture.

-(See our Top 10 pick of Best Portable Table Saw)
+(Click here for Top 10 Best Table Saw)